Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Nuclei around Er in the Segr e chart

+As already mentioned, a number of medium-mass nuclei also exhibit features of the triaxial shapes, e.g., in $^{66}$Zn \cite{66Zn}, $^{74,76}$Zn \cite{7476Zn}, $^{76}$Ge \cite{76Ge,76Geb} and $^{78}$Se \cite{78Se}, $^{72}$Kr \cite{wimmer_2020}, $^{76}$Kr \cite{yao_2014}, $^{70-98}$Kr \cite{rodriguez_2014}, $^{80}$Zr \cite{rodriguez_2011}, but these nuclei depict weaker ellipsoidal deformation (or no sufficient experimental data), as not included in Fig.~\ref{fig:Ex2+}.
+In addition to existing theoretical studies described in these papers, the structures of these nuclei will be discussed in the near future also in the light of the present study.
+In particular, it is of interest to see in what manner the triaxiality mechanisms evolves or remains in such weakly deformed nuclei with large $\gamma$ values like 30$^{\circ}$.
+It is naturally expected that shell-model details, such as localized details of single-particle structure or two-body interactions, may play more significant or direct roles than in strongly deformed nuclei.

+Figure~\ref{fig:Ex2+} suggests that nine nuclei, $^{100}$Sr, $^{102,104,106}$Zr, $^{106}$Mo, $^{122}$Ce, $^{128,130}$Nd, $^{132}$Sm, are strongly deformed in the criterion there.
+The triaxiality has already been investigated by MCSM calculations including T-plots for the first five nuclei ($Z<$ 50), as will be reported elsewhere \cite{yanase_2024}, where the triaxiality appears more strongly in quite a few Zr isotopes than in the earlier study \cite{togashi_2016}.
+It is of interest that all these five nuclei are exotic neutron-rich isotopes with short lifetimes.
+The structure of other weakly deformed nuclei will be studied as well, also from the viewpoint of a shell-model approach to so-called $\gamma$-soft nuclei with $Z\sim$54 \cite{zamfir_1991}.

+The applications of the formulas of rotational excitation energies to objects other than atomic nuclei are plausible and indeed of great interest.
+We already see that higher-order terms in chemistry \cite{atkins} can be justified.
+It is also of major interest to explore, in other physical systems, applications of the present views may open a new understanding.
+The small trixiality due to the symmetry restoration might emerge in triatomic molecules as an explanation of the bending configuration.
+Possible effects similar to the ones by the nuclear tensor force may be found: the interaction between electric dipole moments, carried possibly by molecules, depicts such similarity and may show up in microclusters of water molecules, metal molecules, {\it etc}.

+The present underlying picture of the shapes and the rotations can be applied not only to fermionic systems but also to bosonic systems.
+The Interacting Boson Model (IBM) of Arima and Iachello describes the structure of deformed nuclei \cite{ibm_book}.
+It is of interest as to how the findings obtained in this work, especially those in Secs.~\ref{sec:K} and \ref{sec:J}, can work with bosons.
+For instance, the IBM shows no triaxial minimum in unprojected PES, and it is now an intriguing question as to whether the $K$ projection may change this feature or not.

-We finally note that the preponderance of triaxiality in heavy nuclei was suggested by a Ukrainian physicist, Dr. A. S. Davydov (Crimea 1912 - Kyiv 1993), but this suggestion has not been well appreciated due to some reasons.
-Since the basic idea is shown to be relevant, he and his work can be better appreciated.
+We finally address that the preponderance of triaxiality in heavy nuclei was suggested by an Ukrainian physicist, A. S. Davydov (Crimea 1912 - Kyiv 1993).
+This suggestion, especially for heavy strongly deformed nuclei discussed in this paper, has been appreciated, not to an adequate extent in the present view.
+Putting the unsuccessful energy predictions by the triaxial-rotor-model aside, his idea of the triaxial deformation as the general trend of nuclear shape turned out to be a superb and correct idea, and can be appreciated more appropriately.
+Pioneer experimental works with Multiple Coulomb Excitation by D. Cline are to be better appreciated as well.